mikehuntemann/9x16/04-rebalancing-verticality/01-rebalancing-verticality.md

 and why TikTok may be excluded > too software / network-specific and fast paced? > why even archive?

+The innovation has now come from the most basic infrastructures, and it is going to be developed on open source platforms or operating systems first, because it is the most appropriate layer for integration in combination with the browser. (?)

 Chamath quote: free
 1:55